michael-spengler/web-development/README.md

 [Flutter](https://flutter.dev/) is a toolkit for building native mobile-, web-, and desktop- apps from a single codebase.

 ## Introducing Blockchain
-The blockchain technology (aka distributed ledger technology) became famous as it is used by Bitcoin.
+The blockchain technology (aka distributed ledger technology) became famous as it is used e.g. by Bitcoin.

 ## Introducing Ethereum
 [Ethereum](https://ethereum.org/en) is a blockchain based open source platform for decentralized applications.